Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Introduction

+\textbf{Evaluation of brain encoding and decoding methods.} For brain encoding models, 2-versus-2 (2V2) accuracy, Pearson Correlation and R$^2$ score are commonly used evaluation metrics.
+Brain decoding models are typically evaluated using metrics such as pairwise accuracy, rank accuracy, R$^2$ score, and mean squared error.
+Additionally, representational similarity metrics frequently used in brain encoding and decoding studies include representational dissimilarity matrices (RDM), centered kernel alignment (CKA), and normalized distribution similarity (NDS).
+Detailed definitions of these metrics are provided in Section~\ref{sec:metrics}.

+\textbf{Interpreting brain recordings through DNN model representations.} To interpret stimulus representations obtained from DNN models and examine their impact on brain alignment, prior studies have proposed several methods: variance partitioning \citep{de2017hierarchical}, the residual approach \citep{toneva2022combining,oota2022joint}, an indirect approach \citep{schrimpf2021neural,goldstein2022shared}, and the stacked regression approach \citep{lin2023stacked}.
+We discuss these methods in detail in Section~\ref{sec:interpretation}.

+\textbf{Computational Cognitive Neuroscience (CCN) research goals.} CCN researchers have primarily focused on two main areas \citep{doerig2022neuroconnectionist}:

+\begin{enumerate} \item Improving predictive accuracy, addressing questions such as: \begin{itemize} \item Which feature set best reflects the neural representational space? \item Does neural data Y contain information about features X? \item How can we build accurate models of brain data to enable neuroscience experiment simulation? \end{itemize} \item Enhancing interpretability, exploring questions like: \begin{itemize} \item Which features contribute most to neural activity? \item How do representational spaces correspond, for example, between CNNs and the ventral visual stream, or among text representations? \item Do features X, generated by a known process, accurately describe the space of neural responses Y? \item Do voxels respond to single features or exhibit mixed selectivity? \item How does the mapping relate to other brain function models or theories? \end{itemize} \end{enumerate}

+Overall, the CCN community tries to understand the brain in computational terms which also involves falsifying existing models, and making new (model-guided) predictions~\citep{tuckute2023driving}.
+We discuss some of these questions in Sections~\ref{sec:encoding} and~\ref{sec:decoding}.

-\textbf{Brain Encoding}: Other than using the standard stimuli representation architectures, brain encoding literature has focused on studying a few important aspects: (1) Which models lead to better predictive accuracy across modalities?
-(2) How can we disentangle the contributions of syntax and semantics from language model representations to the alignment between brain recordings and language models?
-(3) Why do some representations lead to better brain predictions?
-How are deep learning models and brains aligned in terms of their information processing pipelines?
-(4) Does joint encoding of task and stimulus representations help?
-We discuss these details of encoding methods in Sec.~\ref{sec:encoding}.
+Brain encoding literature~\citep{mitchell2008predicting,wehbe2014simultaneously,huth2016natural} has focused on studying several important aspects: (1) Which models lead to better predictive accuracy across modalities?~\citep{toneva2019interpreting,deniz2019representation,schrimpf2021neural} (2) How can we disentangle the contributions of syntax and semantics from language model representations to the alignment between brain recordings and language models?~\citep{lopopolo2017using,reddy2021can} (3) Why do some representations lead to better brain predictions?
+How are deep learning models and brains aligned in terms of their information processing pipelines?~\citep{merlin2022language,aw2022training} (4) Does joint encoding of task and stimulus representation help?~\citep{oota2022joint}.
+We discuss these details of encoding methods in Section~\ref{sec:encoding}.